hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/scenarios/__init__.md

 ### Variables

-- `MODE = 'dev'`: A global variable likely used for setting the operational mode (development, testing, production, etc.).
+- ``: A global variable likely used for setting the operational mode (development, testing, production, etc.).

 ### Potential Errors & Improvements